MarcosBernal/infobox_matrix/README.md

 i.e. #name  => #name_popup

 The _infobox div can be placed in any part of the html file.
 However the _modal_popup div should be declared in the root of the body.

+# Contributions

+Many parts of the code have been taken and modified from web sites such as:

+- www.w3schools.com
+- stackoverflow.com